cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 The intro speech should be as short as possible (less than 20 minutes) and give people an overview of what to expect (see dedicated chapter for more details).
 Some cities have talks, too.
 This works very well when people look for in-depth introductions.
 Most of the time though they want to get to the hands-on part rather sooner than later.
 Depending on the group you could offer both in separate rooms.

 Right after the intro people move to the table and topic of their choice.
-Don't worry if it gets a bit chaotic for a few minutes.
+Do not worry if it gets a bit chaotic for a few minutes.
 Each table opens with a more specific introduction before installing, configuring and using the different tools.
 Again, encourage everyone to ask questions any time.

 The ability to improvise is very useful at a CryptoParty as learning usually encounters being confronted with things you did not anticipate ;-)